abhineet123/MTF/Config/ReadMe.md

 	 Parameter:	'reset_to_init'
 		Description:
-			reset tracker to the ground truth at each frame; if it is > 1, resetting is done after the specified number of frames rather than at each frame;
+			reset tracker to the ground truth location at each frame; if it is > 1, resetting is done after the specified number of frames rather than at each frame;
 			unlike the previous option, here the template remains unchanged;
 			only works when a dataset sequence is used and its ground truth is available;
 			only matters if reinit_at_each_frame is 0;
+		Applies to:
+			runMTF

 	 Parameter:	'reinit_on_failure'
 		Description: